ustclzh/ustclzh.github.io/_pages/about.md

 <span class='anchor' id='news'></span>

 # News
-- *2023.01*: &nbsp;🎉🎉 I will join the [Institute of Systems Science](http://iss.amss.cas.cn/), [AMSS](http://www.amss.ac.cn/), [CAS](https://www.cas.cn/), as an assistant professor this Summer.
+- *2023.01*: I will join the [Institute of Systems Science](http://iss.amss.cas.cn/), [AMSS](http://www.amss.ac.cn/), [CAS](https://www.cas.cn/), as an assistant professor this Summer.
-- *2021.07*: &nbsp;🎉🎉 I join Georgia Institute of Technology as a Postdoctoral fellow.
+- *2021.07*: I join Georgia Institute of Technology as a Postdoctoral fellow.
-- *2020.07*: &nbsp;🎉🎉 I get Ph.D in statistics from Univeristy of Chinese Academy of Sciences and (jointly) City University of Hong Kong.
+- *2020.07*: I get Ph.D in statistics from Univeristy of Chinese Academy of Sciences and (jointly) City University of Hong Kong.

 <details>
   <summary> Past News </summary>
   <ul>
-  <li>2020.06.01: &nbsp;🎉🎉 I got married with Qingmei Zhao.</li>
+  <li>2020.06.01: I got married with Qingmei Zhao.</li>
-  <li>2014.09: &nbsp;🎉🎉 I start to pursue my Ph.D at Academy of Mahtematics and Systems Sciences.</li>
+  <li>2014.09: I start to pursue my Ph.D at Academy of Mahtematics and Systems Sciences.</li>
   </ul>
 </details>